 At first, it may not even be noticeable until you look at your skin with some sort of magnifying tool.
 You’ll probably notice a slight difference when you run your hand over the affected area.

 This is why changing your lifestyle doesn’t seem important at first.
 The damage is so slight.
 But, it is there and will continue.

 How Does Skin Cancer Look

 These excess skin cells are usually pink, from almost white to deep pink.
 These cells no longer fit into the place of the ones that have been released and dropped off in your body’s normal growth patterns.

 Over time, it will continue to weaken and soon will start to mutate by growing extra skin.
 The body is just trying to protect itself with this extra skin.
-However, it no longer has a strong DNA to grow the right kind of skin in that area.
+However, it no longer has the strong DNA to grow the right kind of skin in that area.
 This, in turn, makes a different-looking patch of skin.